 - The word broccoli comes from the Italian plural of broccolo, which means “the flowering crest of a cabbage”, and is the diminutive form of brocco, meaning “small nail” or “sprout”.
 The large head and thick stalk broccoli we are most familiar with is Calabrese broccoli (named after Calabria, Italy)

-What would you serve along with Warm Broccoli Salad with Bacon?3
+What would you serve along with Warm Broccoli Salad with Bacon?
+I think it would go great with Chuck Eye Steak!3